-My husband and I recently made the decision to adopt a second child from foster care.
+We experienced the waiting game when my husband and I recently decided to adopt a second child from foster care.

 The agency informed us that although we have already adopted a child we pretty much have to start all over again with the paperwork and home study visits.